 Riding the route is free anytime, but if you want to use the parking area and get on the official ITT Leaderboard, you will need to register for $50.
 Everyone who registers will also receive the most up-to-date route map, a Dirty 130 t-shirt, and a Dirty 130 patch (assuming you finish).
-Registering for the time trial also gives you a shot at being invited to a special race the first Saturday in November on a course that won't be revealed until the morning of the race!
-(All proceeds from the time trial go directly to the promotion and expansion of bikepacking and cycling adventure in the region.)
+Your registration fee also counts towards the Fall Invitational race (and special awards!) that we'll hold the first Saturday in November for the top 50 finishers of each of our ITTs.

 *EVEN IF YOU ARE NOT RIDING THE ROUTE COMPETITIVELY YOU MUST REGISTER TO USE THE PARKING AREA OR BE ON THE START/FINISH PROPERTY.

 The route starts and finishes on private property, and the parking fee is included in your registration.
 We will provide you with the exact location after you register.
 Please note that if you do not park in the specified location, you will be disqualified - no leaderboard, no t-shirt, no patch, no Fall Invitational.
 Also, there is no overnight parking.
 The parking is day-use only at this time.

 Camping at the ride start is currently NOT ALLOWED.

 There are two ways to have your ITT verified for placement on the ITT Leaderboard.
 You can submit a Strava file to us after the ride or you can set up tracking with Trackleaders.com which will allow your friends and family to watch your progress "live" during your ride.
 Please contact Trackleaders at least a week prior to your intended ride date.
 (Allow more time if you need to rent a "Spot" tracking device from them.)